35 most iconic magazine covers of all time

-Under the creative direction of André Saraiva, L'Officiel Hommes Paris has been adventurous, humorous and always eye-catching.
+Under the creative direction of André Saraiva, L'Officiel Hommes Paris is adventurous, humorous and always eye-catching.
 As well as an awesome cover aged French rocker Johnny Hallyday leaning on an electric blue cabriolet, there is this "Will Power!" cover, which sees comedian Will Ferrell rocking Prada as he fist pumps.

-Vogue.
-January 1974
+Vogue, January 1974

 David Bailey's cover shot of Manolo Blahnik and Anjelica Huston oozes glamour.
 The champagne sunset moment was a rare, rule-breaking full-length cover at the time of Beatrix Miller and Terry Jones at Vogue.

-National Geographic.
-June 1985
+National Geographic, June 1985

-OUT Magazine.
-May 2007
+OUT Magazine, May 2007

 This cover concept was risky business for OUT, the leading American gay magazine.
 They took on the idea of "the glass closet", where celebrities are "out-but-not-really-out," hiding in plain sight.
 Models holding masks of actress Jodie Foster and newscaster Anderson Cooper suggested they were gay but just hadn't come out publicly.
 It perhaps jolted the pair, as they have both come out since.